 The High School Theatre Arts Department is an integrated and focused program that allows young actors to gain experience in all aspects of theatre.
 Students graduate from The School of Arts and Enterprise with a competitive and comprehensive pre-professional experience, ready to navigate the collegiate and/or professional theatre world.

-Alumni from The School of Arts & Enterprise Department of Theatre Arts have gained acceptance into and/or currently attending and pursuing degrees in Theatre related fields at Azuza Pacific University, California State University Fullerton, California State University, San Diego, The Theatre School at Depaul University, California State University Los Angeles, University of California, Irvine and The Tisch School for the Arts at NYU.
+Alumni from The School of Arts & Enterprise Department of Theatre Arts have gained acceptance into and/or currently attending and pursuing degrees in Theatre related fields at Azusa Pacific University, California State University Fullerton, California State University, San Diego, The Theatre School at DePaul University, California State University Los Angeles, University of California, Irvine and The Tisch School for the Arts at NYU.

-Please contact Phil Miller, Executive Producer of The School of Arts & Enterprise with questions about The Department of Theatre Arts at email@example.com
+Please contact Phil Miller, Artistic Director of The School of Arts & Enterprise with questions about The Department of Theatre Arts at email@example.com

 Rachel Tracie (Student Advisor) - Rachel Tracie is a professor in the Department of Theater Arts at Azusa Pacific University.
 She is interested in exploring the connections between a theoretical analysis of theater and its practical application in courses such as Theater History, Dramatic Theory and Criticism, and Directing.
 She seeks to create a space in which students can freely engage in investigating the historical, social, and spiritual aspects of theatre while drawing on the richness of their liberal arts education.
 Tracie regularly directs for the department and recent shows include her adaptation of Marlowe’s Doctor Faustus, entitled Faustus, The Seagull by Anton Chekhov, Amadeus by Peter Shaffer, Tartuffe by Moliere, and Dancing at Lughnasaby Brian Friel.
 Her current research includes an exploration of memory in women's playwrighting and creating interactive materials for use in the theater history classroom.
 Tracie received a Ph.D. in Theatre Studies from Royal Holloway, University of London and an M.A. in Drama from the University of Alberta.